Making your option choices in school? Get inspired and pick the future you want

 You’d operate farm machinery and do general repairs.

-You could work on any of the three main types of farm:
+You could work on one of three main types of farm:

 Your work would vary depending on the type of farm and the time of year.

-• Clean (muck out) the buildings they are kept in
+• cleaning (mucking out) the buildings they are kept in

 There are lots of other general tasks you’d do regardless of what type of farm you work on.

-• Operate farm machinery and vehicles such as tractors and combine harvesters
+• operating farm machinery and vehicles such as tractors and combine harvesters

 Your work would be supervised by the farm owner, manager, supervisor or landowner.
 You might also supervise casual staff and agricultural contractors.